Home | Site Index | Disclaimer | Email Me!

 Filing A Federal Lawsuit

 The first thing you must consider is time.
-A federal lawsuit can take from 6 hours to settle to 4 years to conclusion.
-And it can be a frustrating 4 years.
-Most lawsuits never go to trial but that doesn't mean they get settled quickly.
-And sign up for PACER.
-Almost every federal court web site has a link to PACER.
-Get a PACER account and learn how to use it.
-In our experiences we've had lawyers twice not mail us what they filed with the court.
-PACER allows you to monitor all filings and rulings at a minumum cost.
-Checking the docket runs 8 cents which is nothing compared to the security it provides.
-If you want to see a document, it's 8 cents a page.
+A federal lawsuit can take from 6 hours to settle to 4 years to conclusion, or longer.
+And it can be a very frustrating 4 plus years.
+Most federal intellectual property lawsuits never go to trial but that doesn't mean they get settled quickly.
+Time is an advatage to the corporation.
+But a limited advantage.

 We will be showing you examples of filings and explaining them to you.
 These are examples, guides, and nothing more.
 Every law suit, motion, answer, etc, is different and must be individually written and researched.
 We can show you what must be done but we cannot do it for you.
 Representing yourself in court takes time and commitment.
 It is not easy and it is not cut-and-paste.
+But, that said, it can be done and it gets easier as you go along.
+We post actual court documents you can use as templates.
+Use them as a starting point.

 Before you begin working on your complaint, there are certain things you want to do in the way of setting up your computer, files to get, and forms you'll need.